 Master's of Arts Degree in Counseling Services, School Counseling Option

 This 48-credit program prepares students to be certified as a school counselor in elementary and secondary public and private schools.
 The program’s emphasis is on developmental counseling.
 Accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the program has been approved for certification by the New Jersey State Board of Education and meets the certification requirements in most other states; and meets the core requirements of the National Board of Certified Counselors (NBCC).
-Students may take two additional courses to also qualify for the Substance Awareness Coordinator (SAC) Certificate.
+Students may take two additional courses to also qualify for the Student Assistance Coordinator (SAC) Certificate.

 Master's of Arts Degree in Clinical Mental Health Counseling

 This 60-credit program prepares candidates for counseling positions in mental health agencies, hospitals, industry, and private practice.
 The program is accredited under the 2001 CACREP standards and meets the academic requirements for licensure as a Licensed Professional Counselor (LPC) in New Jersey and Pennsylvania and most other states; and for certification as a National Certified Counselor (NCC) and Approved Clinical Supervisor (ACS).
-Students may take additional courses to also qualify for the Substance Awareness Coordinator (SAC) Certificate.
+Students may take additional courses to also qualify for the Student Assistance Coordinator (SAC) Certificate.